ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - this feeling of [mourning]{"entity": "emotion", "value": "sad"}
 - this feeling of [misery]{"entity": "emotion", "value": "sad"}
 - this feeling of [grieve]{"entity": "emotion", "value": "sad"}
-- this feeling of [unhappiness]{"entity": "emotion", "value": "sad"}
 - this feeling of [disgust]{"entity": "emotion", "value": "angry"}
 - this feeling of [annoyance]{"entity": "emotion", "value": "angry"}
 - this feeling of [irritation]{"entity": "emotion", "value": "angry"}